 DownloadYour Ticket, Always Ready

 The Deutschlandticket is supposed to simplify transit across Germany.
-Apple Wallet integration would make that even smoother, but the fragmented implementation means you're stuck navigating provider-specific quirks.
+Apple Wallet integration would make that even smoother, but the fragmented implementation means you are stuck navigating provider-specific quirks.

 For providers with native support, enable auto-updates and enjoy the convenience.
-For everyone else, NeatPass offers a workaround for static barcodes, though you'll need to refresh it monthly.
+For everyone else, NeatPass offers a workaround for static barcodes, though the pass needs a monthly refresh.
 Either way, having your ticket in Wallet means faster access at turnstiles and reliability when apps fail.